-- 5.9 The learning from forums which have been concerned with individual cases or the dissemination of findings from audits and other sources may require local action through changes in operational policy, protocols, service delivery or practice, and this should occur promptly and without delay. - 5.10 Where the learning from these forums is of wider relevance, the Board will need to develop plans for dissemination locally and/or nationally, for example through the National Independent Safeguarding Board and relevant professionals whose roles and responsibilities encompass protection and where messages need to be conveyed to agencies locally, the process should be managed by the relevant standing sub-group of the Board. - 5.11 The effectiveness of these forums requires the commitment of senior agency representatives who are members of the Board and positive support from agencies to enable professional staff to make use of these learning opportunities. - 5.12 The programme of work will require resourcing by the Board and periodic evaluation by the Quality Assurance Group to ascertain the impact on local adult protection practice.
+- 5.10 Where the learning from these forums is of wider relevance, the Board will need to develop plans for dissemination locally and/or nationally, for example through the National Independent Safeguarding Board and relevant professionals whose roles and responsibilities encompass protection and where messages need to be conveyed to agencies locally, the process should be managed by the relevant standing sub-group of the Board. - 5.11 The effectiveness of these forums requires the commitment of senior agency representatives who are Board members and positive support from agencies to enable professional staff to make use of these learning opportunities. - 5.12 The programme of work will require resourcing by the Board and periodic evaluation by the Quality Assurance Group to ascertain the impact on local child protection practice.
 The findings should be reported back to the Board. - 5.13 There are examples where this approach has already been developed by Boards in Wales and experience of what has worked well should be shared between Boards.
 Three examples are included below: